Welcome to the Info TEST server!

 There are three levels at which you can use the Secure Shell:

-Bare bones: just use the slogin or ssh or scp commands.
+Bare bones: just use the ssh or scp commands.
 You have to enter your password every time.

 Key based access: Use SSH keys, have a passphrase, use ssh-agent so you don't need to enter password for each and every invocation of slogin or scp.